Leadership, internships, volunteering

 How it works

 We are adapting our Horizons programming during the pandemic.
-Grades 10–12, who previously would have left campus for Horizons work in the broader community, will instead remain on campus to minimize the possibility of transmission.
+Grades 10–12, which previously would have left campus for Horizons work in the broader community, will instead remain on campus to minimize the possibility of exposure and transmission.
 This hybrid program for 2020–2021 is designed to engage remote learners, too.
-For more on how we’re adapting our programming to support our community, please email us at email@example.com.
+For more on how we’re adapting our programming to support our community, please email us at firstname.lastname@example.org.

 - 9th grade: Self, identity, and community.
 You’ll work with peers to learn about — and put into practice! — principles of equity and inclusion, health and wellness, and leadership.
 Specific topics include intersectionality, race and ethnicity, ability, citizenship and nationality, nutrition, sex education, media literacy, and financial literacy.